mikeq4u/readinginfo/README.md

 **HTML5 Layout**
 - HTML5 helps you divide up a page
-- Headers and footers show topa nd bottome of a page
+- Headers and footers show top and bottome of a page
 - Navagation nav shows primary blocks of info
 - Important information lives in articles
 - Asides relate to articles
 - Section groups related content
 - Figures contain visual info like images, videos and graphs

-Extra markup
+**Extra markup**
  - Doctypes tell browser what they are seeing
  - Comments helps coders document what they are doing
  - div groups text and elements